palashk1234/AndroORM/README.md

 ### Usage

-  Start the DbENgine in your Application class like this.<br>
+  Start the DbEngine in your Application class like this.<br>
   ```java
   DbEngine.start(getApplicationContext(), "MyDatabase");
   ```